Creating a Quiz using the New Interface

 Fill in the following fields:

-1. Name: This is where you enter the title of your quiz.
+1. Name: enter the title of your quiz.
 This should match the title of the grade item if the quiz is contributing to a final grade.

-2. To link the quiz to the grade book, simply click on Not in Gradebook to expand the options:
+2. Link the quiz to the grade book, simply click on Not in Gradebook to expand the options:

 - Edit or Link to Existing: to create a new item or link to an existing one.